Big Cypress Superintendent Compendium

 • Spring Turkey Season

-Individuals may bring equipment into the Preserve after 8:00 a.m. one day before the opening of the specific season, and must remove the equipment from the Preserve before 6:00 p.m., one day after the above stated season ends.
+• Individuals may bring equipment into the Preserve after 8:00 a.m., one day before the opening of the specific season, and must remove the equipment from the Preserve before 6:00 p.m., one day after the specific season ends.

-Individuals who leave their tree stands and similar equipment for longer than 24 hours must mark the equipment with their identification (name, address, telephone number).
-It must be clearly visible with or on the camping equipment.
-They must list equipment and location of all equipment left in the backcountry longer than 24 hours.
+• Individuals who leave their tree stands and similar equipment unattended for longer than 24 hours must mark the equipment with their identification (name, address, telephone number).

 Determination: The use of the backcountry for extended periods of time has been a traditional activity in the Preserve.
-This regulation establishes extended unattended property guidelines which coincide with the established hunting periods.
-These periods will be adjusted annually as season dates are established.
+These allowance establishes extended unattended property guidelines which coincide with the established hunting periods.
+These periods will be adjusted annually as season dates are established by the Florida Fish and Wildlife Conservation Commission.

 §2.35(a)(3)(i) Alcoholic beverages-areas closed to consumption